Books on Japan: Japanese History

 Kwaidan: Stories & Studies of Strange Things

 Lafcadio Hearn was born to Greek and Irish parents, and after a time in America came to Japan in 1890.
 He taught English in Matsue (present-day Shimane Prefecture, where there is a museum to him), married a Japanese woman, and eventually became a Japanese citizen, taking the name Koizumi Yagumo (Yakumo).
-He is best known as a chronicler of things Japanese, and this book, originally published in 1904 is probably his best known.
-It is primarily a collection of folk tales and ghost stories, although there is also 3 sections on insects, including a good collection of Haiku on butterflies.
+He is best known as a chronicler of things Japanese, and this book, originally published in 1904, is probably his best known.
+It is primarily a collection of folk tales and ghost stories, although there are also three sections on insects, including a good collection of haiku on the theme of butterflies.
 He included ample footnotes with explanations of Japanese terms, so the book contains a wealth of information on old Japan.
 Interestingly, many Japanese are not aware that Koizumi Yagumo was a European, and not Japanese by blood.

 Japanese Historians & The National Myths, 1600-1945

 |The Yamato Dynasty: The secret history of Japan's imperial family|

 The Yamato Dynasty: The secret history of Japan's imperial family